The warm sun on our backs.

-The still waters sprinkled with scarlet sea hibiscus blossoms.
+The still waters are sprinkled with scarlet sea hibiscus blossoms.

-The slight wobble of our bodies (knowing we were exercising our core).
+The slight wobble of our bodies lets us know we’re exercising our core.

-Oh, it sure felt good standing up tall on our boards, quietly paddleboarding in Kauai along this scenic river!
+Oh, it sure feels good, standing up tall on our boards – quietly paddleboarding along this scenic river, while soaking up the serene beauty of Hawaii’s Garden Isle!

 Contents: Paddleboarding Kauai, Hawaii